How to Start Foodstuff Business in Nigeria (2023)

 We can also say the specific capital also depends on so many factors like if the area you want the business to be is a rural area (a village type of setting) or an urban area (a city kind of setting), how big you want to start and so on.
 But just in case you do not have enough capital read our article on how to get funding for your business in Nigeria.

-3. Rent Shop to Sell Foodstuff
+3. Rent a Shop to Sell Foodstuff

 Foodstuff shop for your foodstuff business is very important because you cannot afford to expose your foodstuffs to things that will make them spoil on time.
 When you rent a shop for your foodstuff business, you are able to protect your foodstuff from rain which can cause massive spoilage, from the sun which is not also good, and lastly from rodents.